mdn/content/files/en-us/mozilla/add-ons/webextensions/api/action/getusersettings/index.md

   - : An object containing the user-specified settings for the browser action with these properties:

     - `isOnToolbar` {{optional_inline}}
       - : `boolean`.
-Whether the browser action's icon is visible on the browser window's top-level toolbar (i.e., whether the extension has been 'pinned' by the user).
+Whether the user has pinned the browser action's icon to the browser's toolbar.

 ## Examples